Would you like to contact to check availability or learn more?

-It's important to note that, like other salmon, chum prefer to hang out in the deeper channels The deeper channels with slow-flowing waters that are replenished by spring run-off is a very typical spawning bed.
-That is important because like other salmon the Chum prefer to hang out in the deeper channels.
+It's important to note that, like other salmon, chum prefer to hang out in the deeper channels The deeper channels with slow-flowing waters that are replenished by spring run-off are a very typical spawning bed.
 If you can find a deep channel that abuts a rock cliff you will likely find these fighters banked up there.
-They have evolved to make it difficult for the bears to get to them.
-So keep that in mind as you hunt for the perfect Chum fishing spot.
-Water that is at least 2-5 feet deep, slow current and situated along the cliff is ideal.
+They have evolved to make it difficult for bears to get to them, so keep that in mind as you hunt for the perfect Chum fishing spot.
+Water that is at least 2-5 feet deep, with a slow current and situated along the cliff is ideal.

 How to fish for Chum Salmon

-Plunking is also a technique that works well for Chum.
+Plunking is another technique that works well for Chum.
 This is a method of fishing that uses a large lead sinker to plunk down in the Chum channel.
-The sinker holds the jig or fly in place and the current moves it around you can use the Jig motion with your pole to move the sinker around the hole.
-If you can get the plunker and the jig into the right spot, the fish will be crazy active hitting your jig.
-Plunking is, usually, done with a spinner rod rather than a fly pole.
-Jigging is easily done with either the spinner rod or a fly pole.
+The sinker holds the jig in place and the current moves it around, then you can use the jig motion with your pole to move the sinker around the hole.
+These fish will be crazy active hitting your jig if you can get the plunker and jig into the right spot.
+Do note that plunking is usually done with a spinner rod rather than a fly pole while jigging is easily done with either the spinner rod or a fly pole.

 Common Jigs and Flies for Chum Salmon